GSA/centers-of-excellence/about/approach-team-structure.md

 We are a dynamic team of IT modernization accelerators providing cross-functional surge expertise to agencies that are modernizing their IT and related operations.

 We speed deliver complex, interdependent IT, data, and customer challenges through accelerated acquisition, discovery, and implementation, managing the triple partnership — Partner agency x GSA x trusted industry partners.
-The CoE has teams focus on six functional areas:
+The CoE has teams focued on six functional areas:

 - Artificial Intelligence
 - Cloud Adoption